VinayakSaindane/MedLink/Readme.md

 Created AuthContext.js for the authentication and authorization, since i was getting the server error to fetch the client side data to backend.

+Used the Lovable bot for the initail structure of the website